Send money to Ireland

 - Date of birth

-You’ll also receive a receipt once you have lodged a transfer so you can track its progress.
+You’ll also receive a receipt once you have sent a transfer so you can track its progress.
+Keep this number in case you have any issues with your transfer.